justin-marian/query-language/README.md

 ### Query Structure

-The provided grammar defines a query language for operations on tables, allowing for the selection of columns, addition of new columns, merging of two tables, and filtering of rows.
-Here's an explanation in English:
+The grammar defines a query language for operations on tables, allowing for the selection of columns, addition of new columns, merging of two tables, and filtering of rows.

 - **Atomic Query** (`<table>`): The base table on which the query is executed.
 Starting point for applying further operations.
 - **Select** (`Select <column_list> <query>`): Selects a list of columns from the given table.
 Fails if any of the specified columns do not exist in the table.